 To finish off our day we joined the queue for the very popular Chip Shop, where you can get a cone of chips or a portion of fish and chips, cooked in beef dripping.
 I would advise going to the Chip Shop earlier in the day, as we went around 2.30pm (it closed at 3.30pm) and we were the last people to be served fish as they had ran out.
 We ate our fish and chips whilst having a final wander, before heading off on our journey home.

-So did it pass the all important ‘teen test’ ?
+So is Blists Hill good for teens ?
 Well considering the teen said to me just 10 minutes after entering that ‘it’s alright here’, then yes.
 If you too have a nearly 16 year old, then saying the word ‘alright’ basically means in teen language that it’s 5 stars.
 So thank you Blists Hill for offering an attraction that is engaging to every age, even hard to please teenagers.

 Tickets to Blists Hill can be purchased on the day, or through their website.
 If you are planning to visit the other attractions in the area such as The Gorge Museum or Enginuity, it might me better value to purchase an Annual Passport ticket.
 Full information can be found on their website.